pvtl/scripts/wordpress/README.md

 1. Next, through FTP, create, upload, configure a `.env` (and go to another site to generate WP Secrets custom to this site)
 1. Next, through FTP, create, upload, configure a `.htaccess`

-This script does all of the above with a single command:
+This script does all of the below with a single command:

 - In a single place, provides step-by-step prompts for the required information
 - Grabs the `deploy.php` script from Git (placing it on the server)